 The transplant will cost Rs.
 16 lakhs.
 After exhausting all their savings shuttling to various hospitals across North India, this family is left with nothing.
 Mahesh works in Indian Ordnance Factories associated with Defence.
+He makes about Rs.
+25000/month.
 Even after using up his savings and insurance funds, he cannot afford to save his baby girl.

 How you can help